truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 ![StoragePoolsDatasetUnlockexample1](/images/CORE/12.0/EncrytionExample1.png "Encrypted locked Datasets")

-The parent dataset is media.
+The parent dataset is *media*.
 It has three child datasets.
-The **documents** child dataset has inherited the parent encryption settings and password.
-The other two child datasets (**audio** and **video**) have their own passphrases.
-When the parent dataset is locked, all child datasets lock too.
+The *documents* child dataset inherits the parent encryption settings and password.
+The other two child datasets (*audio* and *video*) have their own passphrases.
+When you lock the parent dataset all child datasets are also locked.

 ![StoragePoolsDatasetUnlockexample2](/images/CORE/12.0/EncrytionExample2.png "Password for locked Datasets")

 Open the <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> for the parent dataset and select **unlock**.
-To unlock all the datasets, check the **Unlock Children** and enter the passphrase for each dataset that needs to be unlocked.
+To unlock all the datasets, select **Unlock Children** and enter the passphrase for each dataset to unlock.

 ![StoragePoolsDatasetUnlockexample3](/images/CORE/12.0/EncrytionExample3.png "Successfully unlocked Datasets")

 Click the **Continue** button in the dialog window that confirms that the unlocking was successful.
 The dataset listing changes to show the unlocked icon.
 {{< /expand >}}
 ## Encryption Management

-There are two ways to manage the encryption credentials: with Key Files or Passphrases:
+There are two ways to manage the encryption credentials, with either a key files or passphrases.
 {{< hint type=warning >}}
 Always back up the key file to a safe and secure location!
 {{< /hint >}}
-{{< expand "Key Files" >}}
+### Key Files
 Creating a new encrypted pool automatically generates a new key file and prompts you to download it.

 ![EncryptionKeyBackupWarning](/images/CORE/12.0/EncryptionKeyBackupWarning.png "Encryption Backup Warning")
-### Pool Keyfile
+#### Pool Key File

-Manually download a copy of the inherited and non-inherited encrypted dataset keyfiles for the pool by opening the pool <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and selecting **Export Dataset Keys**.
-Enter the root password and click the **CONTINUE** button.
+Manually download a copy of the inherited and non-inherited encrypted dataset key files for the pool by opening the pool <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and selecting **Export Dataset Keys**.
+Enter the root password and click **CONTINUE**.

 ![13StoragePoolsEncryptionActionsExportKeys](/images/CORE/13.0/storagepoolexportdatasetkeys.png "Exporting Key Files")

-### Dataset Keyfile
+#### Dataset Key File
-To manually download a back up of a single keyfile for the dataset, click the dataset <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> and select **Export Key**.
-Enter the root password and click the **CONTINUE** button.
-Click the **DOWNLOAD KEY** button.
+To manually download a back up of a single key file for the dataset, click the dataset <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> and select **Export Key**.
+Enter the root password and click ***CONTINUE**.
+Click **DOWNLOAD KEY**.

 To change the key, click the dataset <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> and **Encryption Options**.